Anthropology (ANTH)

 Grade Mode: Standard Letter

 ANTH 3348.
-Primate Conservation: Adapting to Rapidly Changing Landscapes.
+Primate Conservation and Welfare: Adapting to Different Landscapes.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.